johannalberts/AIMS/README.md

 - **Adaptive Content**: Dynamic lesson content based on mastery gaps
 - **Integration APIs**: LMS and educational platform connectors

-## 🤝 Contributing
+## 🤝 Contributing & Usage

+**Usage Policy**: This repository is public for educational and demonstration purposes.
+If you're interested in using, adapting, or building upon this code, please contact me first at [alberts.johann@gmail.com] or open an issue to discuss your intended use case.

-We welcome contributions!
-Please see our contributing guidelines and feel free to submit issues or pull requests.
+**Contributing**: We welcome discussions and feedback!
+Please feel free to:
+- Open issues for questions or suggestions
+- Submit bug reports
+- Propose feature ideas

+For code contributions, please contact me first to discuss the proposed changes.

-## 📄 License
+## 📄 License & Usage

-This project is licensed under the MIT License - see the LICENSE file for details.
+**Copyright (c) 2025 Johann Alberts.
+All rights reserved.**

+This code is made publicly available for educational and demonstration purposes.
+While you can view and study the code, any use, reproduction, modification, or distribution requires prior written permission from the author.

+**Want to use this code?** Please contact me at [alberts.johann@gmail.com] or open an issue to discuss your use case.
+I'm happy to consider licensing arrangements for legitimate educational or commercial purposes.

 ## 🙋‍♂️ Support